 As I mentioned in the section About me, I like different types of ethnic cuisine.
 Traditional recipes refer to the fact that our ancestors knew about healthy nutrition, life in harmony with nature and different seasons more than we do.
 In a way, I fell in love with Armenian cuisine.
 Armenia has been involuntarily and many times in history affected by many different nations and probably because of that its cuisine has assumed a lot of foreign elements.
 In the difficult times of Armenian history, it was also important to get out with simple ingredients.
-This led to great modesty and at the same time to extraordinary creativity.
+This led to great modesty and at the same time extraordinary creativity.

 Although this recipe is of Armenian origin, its variations can be found on the Mediterranean or Turkish tables.

 I like a fusion approach to cookery.
 I know purists and traditionalists will be surely angry, but I think that in the context of TCM, combining different cooking styles is more than beneficial.
-Various methods of preparing the meal, removal or addition of one or more ingredients, provide the different therapeutic effect.
+Various methods of preparing the meal, removal or addition of one or more ingredients, provide different therapeutic effects.

-For original recipe you will need:
+For the original recipe you will need:

 2 chicken breasts